 Does art come from the head, the heart, or both?
 What questions help the artist dig deeper into their unique vision?
 This course explores these questions and more through demonstrations and group exercises which lead to a deeper understanding of the work.
 Ample time is provided for individual discussions and deeper reflection on one’s work.
 Students fire reduction and salt kilns.
 With an open heart and a seeker’s spirit all are welcome in this shared search for meaning.

 Wheel-throwing handbuilding, porcelain, stoneware, reduction and salt firings, charcoal drawingSupply List

-Chris Staley is a Distinguished Professor of Art at Penn State University, and was selected to be the Penn State Laureate in 2012.
-He was awarded the Universities Milton Eisenhower Distinguished Teaching Award and in 2021 received an NCECA Excellence in Teaching Award.
-His work is in numerous collections including The Metropolitan Museum of Art in New York City and the Victoria and Albert Museum in London.
-He is currently writing a book, Teaching: Art & Life, about what he learned during 42 years of teaching.
+Chris Staley is a Distinguished Professor Emeritus of Art at Penn State University.
+He was selected to be the Penn State Laureate for 2012-2013.
+In 2021 he received a NCECA Excellence in Teaching Award.
+Chris was once rejected to all the graduate MFA programs he applied to.
+His work is in many collections, including the Metropolitan Museum of Art in New York City and friends’ cupboards.

 Join Waitlist for Making it Personal – Pots and Objects